jeanleecole/archive/pages/Projects/metzerott_formatted.md

 She did not speak as she entered the room, but went quietly to Dr. Richards's side, looked for one instant into his face, and laid her hand in his.

-Certainly they seemed well matched, for he also was<p class="pagenum">Begin page 35</p> silent as he held fast the hand she had given him.
+Certainly they seemed well matched, for he also was<hr><p class="pagenum">Page 35</p> silent as he held fast the hand she had given him.
 Then his firm lips curved into a triumphant smile.
 "Well, Mrs. Randolph?" he said.

 The lady's face flushed again, rather unbecomingly.